ritty65/cashu.mecustomized/README.md

 4. Press **Save**, then use **Connect** under _Relays_.
 5. The messenger connects to the relays defined in Settings and shows an **Online/Offline** badge in the header.
+   By default the wallet falls back to the following public relays when no writable relays are available: `wss://relay.f7z.io/`, `wss://relay.primal.net/` and `wss://relay.nostr.band/`.

 ## Technology Stack